 The next presentation was at seven p.m. at Universidad Mayor de San Simon, which I believe is a state run university.
 Roberto was translating this time, and the talk was rather sluggish because of my lack of sleep and Roberto's ability to only haltingly translate a few words at a time.
-After the presentation, there were a lot of questions, but the meeting was pretty much over by around ten thirty.
+After the presentation, there were a lot of questions, but the meeting was pretty much over by around ten thirty at night.

 Just as I was getting ready to leave, a few people came up and told me that they were going to the center line of the eclipse too, and wanted to show me their material.
 I was feeling very ill and sleepy, so I said that I would have to hurry if I was to look at their material.
 They were obviously unaware of my difficulty earlier on the trip, so I felt bad about putting them off, but I was desperate for sleep.
-I'm glad I did stay to see their material, since that meeting was the beginning of a decades-long friendship.
+I am glad I did stay to see their material, since that meeting was the beginning of a decades-long friendship.

 What they showed me was very impressive.
 They had produced a table for the 1994 eclipse from the Besselian elements.
 The table had detailed eclipse data for every major city in Bolivia.
 It was obvious that this was their own work rather than a copy of a NASA publication.
 They had much more material that they wanted to show me (and I wanted to see it) so I got one of their business cards with a phone number.
 Then, they invited me to their next meeting, which was on the Saturday night following the eclipse.
 They even offered to pick me up.
 I accepted, contingent on the state of my health.
 The group was called Astronomia Sigma Octante (ASO) and they met at Centro Simon Patino.
-I was glad to have found fellow astronomers in Bolivia.
+I was glad to have met fellow astronomers in Bolivia.